ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

 4.error: statement EXTERN is missing

-    *   added this 2 lines in config.h.in
+    *   added this line in 'configure.ac'

-            /* Define to 1 if the system has EXTERN and ARGS */
+            'AC_DEFINE(HAVE_EXTERN_ARGS_MACROS, 1, Define to 1 if the system has EXTERN and ARGS)'
-            #define HAVE_EXTERN_ARGS_MACROS 1

 5.warning: ggrammar.y:1076:38: warning: passing argument 1 of ‘opt_game_game’ makes pointer from integer without a cast
                         if (!opt_game_game(OptsHandler_get_instance())) {...